Orange-OpenSource/Cool-Chic/docs/source/getting_started/literature.rst

 Some other papers have enhanced or adapted Cool-chic to particular use-cases but have not (yet?) been integrated  in this repository.

+2025
+****

+  * February: `Compact Latent Representation for Image Compression (CLRIC), Ameen et al. <https://arxiv.org/abs/2412.00505>`_

+  * Use Cool-chic to compress the feature space of a diffusion model, easily transforming a diffusion model into an image codec.

 2024
 ****